 A couple of things to consider before starting:

 You will need a soft Brayer (Speedball) for spreading the paint.
-You will also need a selection of items to create texture and remove areas of paint etc. I started with a selection of stencils (Trellis, Butterfly, Leaf and Floral) and some lovely texture stamps (Texture Fragments and Abstract Fragments from Chocolate Baroque).
+You will also need a selection of items to create texture and remove areas of paint etc. I started with a selection of stencils (Trellis, Butterfly, Leaf and Floral) and some lovely texture stamps (Texture Fragments

 Have plenty of cheap paper to hand and clear a bit of space for laying out lots of sheets to dry.
 The advantage of acrylics is that they do dry quickly.
 Waste paper is also needed for rolling off waste paint from the Brayer and for stamping the paint lifted off the plate.
 Keep hold of these waste sheets as they make gorgeous backgrounds.